 Note that for \(x \in S\), the mapping \(y \mapsto f(y) / F(x)\) for \(x \rta y\) is density of the conditional distribution of \(X\) given \(x \rta X\).

 So \(P(x, y) = f(y) / F(x)\) if \(x \rta y\) and is \(0\) otherwise.
-For the higher order transition densities, a new kernel is helpful, defined by integrating the product of the rate function over paths.
+For the higher order transition densities, a new kernel is helpful, defined by integrating the product of the rate function over walks.
 This is additional evidence that the rate function as an object of general importance.

-Let \(R^{(1)} = L\) and for \(n \in \N_+\) define \(R^{(n+1)}\) on \(S^2\) by \[R^{(n + 1)}(x, y) = \int_{x \rta x_1 \rta \cdots \rta x_n \rta y} r(x_1) r(x_2) \cdots r(x_n) \, d\lambda^n(x_1, x_2, \ldots, x_n), \quad (x, y) \in S^2\] so that the integral is over the middle parts of paths of length \(n + 1\) from \(x\) to \(y\).
+Let \(R^{(1)} = L\) and for \(n \in \N_+\) define \(R^{(n+1)}\) on \(S^2\) by \[R^{(n + 1)}(x, y) = \int_{x \rta x_1 \rta \cdots \rta x_n \rta y} r(x_1) r(x_2) \cdots r(x_n) \, d\lambda^n(x_1, x_2, \ldots, x_n), \quad (x, y) \in S^2\] so that the integral is over walks of length \(n + 1\) from \(x\) to \(y\).

 The parentheses in the superscript are a reminder that this is not an ordinary operator product.
 Also, we need to be sure not to confuse the kernel \(R^{(n)}\) with the cumulative rate function \(R_n\) of order \(n\), which will make another appearance below.